A parable on the Logical Positivist “interpretation” of scientific models.

 The “best” model

-A logical positivist alien thus creates the ultimate, long-term model of chess as an iterated game: Chess amounts to just a drawn-out coin flip.
-Half of the time white wins, half of the time black wins, just as if they were tossing a quarter.
+A logical positivist alien thus creates the ultimate, long-term model of chess as an iterated game: half of the time white wins and half of the time black wins, therefore we can model chess with a simple simple coin flip.

-The aliens then decide to model chess as a coin flip, as a 50-50 game with no underlying principles.
+Obvious any coin flip doesn’t not necessarily necessarily predict an individual chess game, but over time and iteration, the coin-flip model of chess matches the data perfectly.
 While this statistical technique might not be useful for predicting a single game, over the long run and over iterated games, it is the most efficient and parsimonious possible model.

 “Inferior” models